JustinWoo20/text-to-morse-code-converter/README.md

 When you run you will be prompted to enter a message to encrypt into Morse Code

 ## Future Improvements
-    - Decrypting Morse Code into text
-    - Adding support for punction and special characters
+    - Correct capitalization for decrypted outputs

 ## License
 This project is open-source and free to use under the MIT License.